 The Pipe Creek fish abundance section is located approximately 3 miles below the confluence with East Fork Pipe Creek.
 We have found redds above and below the section..
 The section has varied in length from 147 to 206 meters due to changes caused by spring flows and downfall from wind events.
-This is a relatively stable stretch but, there have been some pool changes.
 Densities of juvenile bull trout remained relatively stable to slightly decreasing between 1999 and 2005 (Table 5).
-This occurred as redd counts decreased substantially in 1999 and 2005 likely from low water conditions and periodic manmade dams below the spawning sites.
+This occurred as redd counts decreased substantially in 1999 and 2005 likely from low water conditions, and periodic manmade/natural dams below the spawning sites.
+We caught no juvenile bull trout in Pipe Creek in 2007.

 Table 5.
-Population estimates (N), 95 percent confidence intervals (95% C.I.), probability of first pass capture (p) and densities for Age 1 and older bull trout calculated from electrofishing in the permanent section of Pipe Creek, 1999 - 2005.
+Population estimates (N), 95 percent confidence intervals (95% C.I.), probability of first pass capture (p) and densities for Age 1 and older bull trout calculated from electrofishing in the permanent section of Pipe Creek, 1999 - 2008.